rbiodies/Phone_Book/README.md

 # Phone_Book
 ### The objective of this project:
-Implement several algorithms, and comparing their efficiency when using small and big datasets
+Implement several algorithms, and comparing their efficiency when using a big dataset
 ### Example 1:
 ```
 Start searching (linear search)...